The UK's largest range of secured loans

+An £80,000 personal loan might sound like an incredible amount to borrow, but there are lenders who frequently offer such loans, under specific circumstances.
 You’ll only be able to borrow this amount with a loan secured against a property you own.
-With this type of secured loan, the lender will be able to repossess your home if you fall too far behind on repayments.
+The lender will be able to repossess your home if you fall too far behind on repayments.

+A personal loan secured against your property works very similarly to a second mortgage, although there are no conveyancers involved.
 To approve your loan, the lender will need to conduct an evaluation of your finances and the property you’re using as collateral.

 After you’ve applied for the loan, the lender will typically conduct a telephone interview to get a better idea of your financial situation.